tBreastfeeding Positions for Success

 - Latch does not feel good after 10 seconds – try again until it does!

-There is NO right breastfeeding position to get a good latch.
+There is NO right breastfeeding positions to get a good latch.
 It is whatever feels right to you and the baby, where you fit together like 2 puzzle pieces.
-Trial and error is the key!
+Trial and error is the key when finding the right breastfeeding positions!

 BUT, what is the best breastfeeding position to try from the start?